-Your mechanical feeders are design according to the type of pool chemicals that they are set up to deliver.
+Your mechanical feeders are design according to the type of swimming pool chemicals that they are set up to deliver.
 In the swimming pool and spa industry, many different types of chemicals are used - some of these pool sanitizers are available in a gas, a liquid or as a solid.

-Another source of energy that may be utilized to activate your feeder system, is the flow of your filtration or circulation system.
+Another source of energy that may be utilized to activate your feeder system, is the flow of your swimming pool filtration or circulation systems.
 This is usually the water flow from your chlorinator or brominator feeders.

-This could be from a venturi system which creates energy through suction.
+This could be from a venturi system which creates energy through a vacuum suction.
 This type of system is usually set up on an ozone delivery system.
 The principle here is that...the ozone system will draw the chemical into your pool or spa water through the suction that is created by the venturi system.

 Lets face it - Besides the dangers of dealing directly with some swimming pool and spa chemicals, no one like to physically handle these products.
 Therefore having the option of adding these pool chemicals automatically, is always welcome.

-In this world of automatic digital technology, we want everything easy and set up correctly.
+In this world of automatic digital technology, we want everything easy and set-up correctly.
 Hence we want the right automatic equipment for the job.
-Some feeders are designed to be controlled by electrical timers.
-These ones are set up to work semi-automatically.
-However there are some feeders that are designed to be fully controlled automatically.
+Some chemical feeders are designed to be controlled by electrical timers.
+These ones are set-up to work semi-automatically.

 The controllers that are normally used for this task, can be set to open or close a valve/s, whenever your levels drop below or rise above your original setting.

-These controllers can also be set up where they would actually monitor the entire water chemistry of your swimming pool or spa.
+These controllers can also be set-up where they would actually monitor the entire water chemistry of your swimming pool or spa.

+You can even use them to control your pool or spa lighting as well.
+The possibilities are huge.
 These are the very complex type of controllers.
 However you can get some that are less complex.

-Trust me when I say - they can make your job of operating a properly sanitized pool/spa very easy.
+Trust me when I say - they can make your job of operating a properly sanitized swimming pool/spa very easy.
 With this type of set up, sanitizing or dosing your water facility is fully automatic.
 Some erosion feeders usually have some way for you to adjust or regulate the flow of water as well.

-This procedure will manually control the amount of chemical being added to your pool water.
-Treating your swimming pool or spa can be a difficult task when done manually; however, we want our task to be safe and easy.
+This procedure will manually control the amount of swimming pool chemical treatment being added to your pool water.
+Treating your swimming pool or spa can be a difficult and daunting task when done manually; however, we want our task to be safe and easy.